High-Altitude Medical

 ➤ energy gels

-➤ other quick sources of carbohydrates
+➤ other fast sources of carbohydrates

-HYGIENE IN THE CAMP
+HYGIENE IN CAMP

 One of the most important rules in the mountains is hand hygiene.

-They should be washed:
+Hands should be washed:

 ➤ before every meal

-➤ after every visit to the latrine
+➤ after every visit to the toilet or latrine

-Mountains are not a festival of flying toilet paper.
+The mountains are not a festival of flying toilet paper.

 TRAVELERS' DIARRHEA

-Dietitians recommend taking probiotics containing Saccharomyces boulardii:
+Nutrition specialists recommend taking probiotics containing Saccharomyces boulardii:

-MANAGEMENT IN CASE OF DIARRHEA
+WHAT TO DO IN CASE OF DIARRHEA

 If diarrhea occurs: